“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 What is the Peter Principle?

-Peter’s principle states that “in a hierarchy, every employee tends to rise to his or her level of incompetence.”
-The Peter principle got its name from the Canadian educator Dr. Laurence J. Peter, who described this hypothesis in his book “The Peter Principlein 1968.
-In simple words, this principle means that employees keep succeeding in various roles and keep growing.
+The Peter principle was named by the Canadian educator Dr. Laurence J. Peter, who described this hypothesis in his book “The Peter Principlein 1968.
+Simply put, this principle means that employees keep succeeding in various roles and growing.
 And then they reach a position for which they are not fit.
-And here onwards, the downfall starts.
+From here onwards, the downfall starts.

 Peter was an educator born in Vancouver, British Columbia, who received his degree as a Doctor of Education from Washington State University in 1963.
 Later Peter moved to California to continue his career as an educator.
 His book “The Peter Principle” was on the Bestseller list in the US for 33 weeks and sold over a million copies.